bhaaskara/Terraform/TF_Concepts.md

 ```

 To export a value or to reference a value remotely or on a different resource tf file, then first output the value in output block of a tf file, and refer to it in data block in another tf file.

+`terraform output` command will shows the output block values.

 ## Count
 ```sh
 resorce "aws_instance" "testvm" {